nui-ai/mediapipe/BUILDING.md

 You can inspect the RECORD file directly to see the full list of installed files for your package.
 ```

-`pip uninstall` removes `hand_landmark_full.tflite` file from the python venv as part of its action, but it doesn't remove the `./build` copy of it, so something deeper is preventing both non-python and python mediapipe from using that file in this fail scenario, which stems from the `pip uninstall` run (maybe it is leaking some action outside of the python environment domain).
+`pip uninstall` removes `hand_landmark_full.tflite` file from the python venv as part of its action, but it doesn't remove the `./build` copy of it, so something deeper is preventing both non-python and python mediapipe from using that file in this fail scenario, which stems from the `pip uninstall` run (maybe it is leaking some action outside of the python environment domain).<br>
+This can be ironed out as part of the wider https://github.com/nui-ai/mediapipe/issues/18 where it is more important to avoid this file being a downloadable than fix this minor bump which has its full workaround above 🎯

 🛈 Notes:
 1. Reproducibility: